 Individual Continuing Committee (CC) members of the International Rangeland Congress (IRC) will be responsible for working with other IRC delegates and the International Year of Rangeland and Pastoralists (IYRP) Global Alliance to gain country-level commitments to support the designation of a United Nations International Day of Rangelands and Pastoralists, through letters and other acknowledgements submitted to the FAO, until such time as the UN General Assembly designates the International Day.

-Resolution 4: Commit to co-production of knowledge between pastoralists and scientists
+Resolution 4: Commit to inclusive knowledge co-production that involves Indigenous Peoples.

-Individual Continuing Committee (CC) members of the International Rangeland Congress (IRC) will be responsible for working with other IRC delegates and the International Year of Rangeland and Pastoralists (IYRP) Global Alliance to actively encourage all delegates to treat indigenous and local knowledge with equal respect, recognise Indigenous Peoples as the custodians of that knowledge and effectively bridge the knowledge gap about rangelands and pastoralism through a decade of action on co-production of new knowledge.
+Individual Continuing Committee (CC) members of the International Rangeland Congress (IRC) will be responsible for working with other IRC delegates and the International Year of Rangeland and Pastoralists (IYRP) Global Alliance to actively encourage all delegates to respectfully recognize the value of indigenous and local knowledge and acknowledge Indigenous Peoples as the custodians of that knowledge to develop solutions that are recognized by diverse stakeholders and that specifically address the aspirtions of Indigenous Peoples. and effectively bridge the knowledge gap about rangelands and pastoralism through a decade of action on co-production of new knowledge.
 The CC of IRC will allocate time and resources for delegates to report back during future Congresses.

-Resolution 5: Actively implement more programs in support of rangelands and pastoralists

-Individual Continuing Committee (CC) members of the International Rangeland Congress (IRC) will be responsible for working with other IRC delegates and the International Year of Rangeland and Pastoralists (IYRP) Global Alliance to significantly increase the scale and scope of projects and programs for sustainable pastoralism and healthy rangelands, including those developed by multilateral organizations such as GEF, FAO, UNEP. and other United Nations Agencies, with particular reference to the newly anticipated UNCCD Global Rangelands Flagship Program.
+Resolution 5: Advocate for policies and investments in support of rangelands and pastoralists and their inclusion in multilateral programs Individual Continuing Committee (CC) members of the International Rangeland Congress (IRC) will be responsible for working with other IRC delegates and the International Year of Rangeland and Pastoralists (IYRP) Global Alliance to advocate for the development and coordination of policies and investments for sustainable pastoralism and rangelands, including those developed by multilateral organizations such as GEF, FAO, UNEP and other United Nations Agencies, with particular reference to the newly anticipated UNCCD Global Rangelands Flagship Program.